Potipot: An Island Paradise

 Potipot is an island off the shores of Candelaria, Zambales.
 It is a short 15-minutes boat ride from the shore.
-From the grey beaches of Zambalez, you are transported into a white sand beach of the island, which is also called ‘Boracay of Zambales’.
+From the grey beaches of Zambales, you are transported into the white sand beach of the island, which is also called ‘Boracay of Zambales’.

 The sights are nice too.
-You will see at the ride side of the highway the volcanic lahar-covered rivers which is greyish in color at both sides of river banks.
+You will see at the right side of the highway the volcanic lahar-covered rivers which is greyish in color on both sides of the river bank.

 He hotel itself is very nice – by provincial standards.
 Large pavillion, clean courtyards, and clean rest rooms too.

-In no time, we hopped to the boat at the beach front of the hotel.
+In no time, we hopped into the boat at the beach front of the hotel.
 In about 15 minutes, we reached the island surrounded by white-sand beach.
-Truly fascinating because, from a grey-colored shore of Candelaria, we were in a fine white-sand beach of Potipot.
+Truly fascinating because, from a grey-colored shores of Candelaria, we were in a fine white-sand beach of Potipot.

 My family enjoyed the swim in its crystal clear waters and frolicking along the beach.
 We walked around the island which took us about 30-40 minutes to circle.
 Of course, we had some photo shoots as we toured the place.